Category: portfolio

 Grundig 2066

-We picked up this 1958 Grundig tabletop radio in non-working condition to restore and retrofit not knowing how well it’d turn out.
-We replaced its mono speaker with a stereo set from JBL with concentric tweeters and made this radio the overhaul it deserved.
+We picked up this 1958 Grundig tabletop radio with a blown (single) speaker and burnt out amplifier to restore and retrofit not knowing how well it’d turn out.

-After installing our custom tuned amplifier we wired the volume control to the orinal volume knob and kept the original clacky buttons performing some modern functions — off, on and input selection, cycling through Wi-Fi Streaming (for Spotify Connect, Apple Airplay and more), bluetooth, and even an aux-in port in the back.
+After installing our custom tuned amplifier we wired the volume control to the original volume knob and kept the original clacky buttons performing some modern functions — off, on and input selection, cycling through Wi-Fi Streaming (for Spotify Connect, Apple Airplay and more), Bluetooth, and even an aux-in port in the back.

 • Neckermann-Körting Radio